Azure/app-service-linux-docs/HowTo/OpenAI/creating_intelligent_apps_net.md

 }
 ```

-Next, weíll need to add the new page to the navigation so we can navigate to the service.
+Next, we‚Äôll need to add the new page to the navigation so we can navigate to the service.

 1. Go to the *NavMenu.razor* file under the **Layout** folder and add the following div in the nav class.
 Click **Save**